“Adopt, adapt and become adept at optimising your cloud investment”

 Until recently, Azure Backup only supported backing up all the disks in a VM together using the Azure VM backup solution; there was no possibility to exclude certain disks, e.g. the database data and log disks.

-In late January of this year, Microsoft announced selective disk backup support for Azure Backup, specifically to address this – https://azure.microsoft.com/is-is/updates/excludediskpreview/.
+In late January 2020, Microsoft announced selective disk backup support for Azure Backup, specifically to address this – https://azure.microsoft.com/is-is/updates/excludediskpreview/.

 With the SAP Landscape Management (LaMa) tool, it’s possible to perform operations, such as stop and start, on various elements in your SAP estate – e.g. instances, databases, hosts and custom instances.
 It is also possible to schedule (automate) these operations at times when your technical teams are not working – e.g. out of working hours and weekends.